francescomucio/tee-as-transformation/README.md

 uv run tcli test ./my_project --severity not_null=warning --severity unique=error
 ```

-Tests are automatically executed after model runs, but you can also run them independently using the `test` command.
+Tests are automatically executed after model runs with `tcli run`, but you can also run them independently using the `test` command.
 See [Data Quality Tests](docs/user-guide/data-quality-tests.md) for more information.

 ### Help
 Show help information: